Gadfly Socrates

 The Myth of Thamus and Theuth Does writing allow the pretense of understanding, rather than true understanding?

-Our Most Powerful Technology Is Conversation Our Brains Are Designed for Conversation Close Pop-up all posts in this chapter In Plato’s Phaedrus, Socrates shares the myth of Thamus and Theuth, questioning the invention of writing.
+In Plato’s Phaedrus, Socrates shares the myth of Thamus and Theuth, questioning the invention of writing.
 Writing, he argues, weakens memory and offers the appearance of wisdom without true understanding.
-Socrates suggests that serious discourse using … Continue reading The Myth of Thamus and Theuth Does writing allow the pretense of understanding, rather than true understanding?
+Socrates suggests that serious discourse using the dialectic method is a nobler pursuit, leading to genuine wisdom and happiness.
+Continue reading The Myth of Thamus and Theuth Does writing allow the pretense of understanding, rather than true understanding?